Heather E. Bullock

 Heather E. Bullock is an American social psychologist.
-She is Professor of Psychology and Director of the Blum Center on Poverty, Social Enterprise, and Participatory Governance at the University of California, Santa Cruz.
+She is Professor of Psychology and Director of the Center for Economic Justice and Action (formerly the Blum Center on Poverty, Social Enterprise, and Participatory Governance) at the University of California, Santa Cruz.
 Bullock is known for her research on people's beliefs about economic disparities and the consequences of stereotypical beliefs about the poor on public policy.
 This includes work examining attributions about poverty made by news media, and how such attributions influence public support of welfare policies.

 Biography

 Bullock received her B.A. from Allegheny College in Meadville, Pennsylvania.
 She went to graduate school at the University of Rhode Island where she obtained her Ph.D. in psychology in 1995 under the supervision of Bernice Lott.
 Bullock's dissertation examined attributions for poverty by asking middle-class people and welfare recipients to explain poverty.
 Bullock has served as editor of the journal Analyses of Social Issues and Public Policy.
 She was awarded the Iva Patterson Gilmore Prize in Psychology from Allegheny College in 1988.